knative/serving/test/adding_tests.md

 Your tests will probably need to create `Route` and `Configuration` objects.
 You can use the existing boilerplate to describe them.

-You can also use the function `RandomizedName` to create a random name for your `crd` so that your tests can use unique names each time they run.
+You can also use the function `AppendRandomString` to create a random name for your `crd` so that your tests can use unique names each time they run.

 For example to create a `Configuration` object that uses a certain docker image with a